maslinnik/teambook/README.md

-This repo hosts ICPC Team Reference Document for [team to be decided].
+This repo hosts ICPC Team Reference Document for MIPT: Ctrl-XD.

 Build system and `kactlpkg.sty` are courtesy of [KACTL](https://github.com/kth-competitive-programming/kactl).